barharding/stock-analysis/README.md

 ### Changes to the Index Array

-The original array has its value's manually set.
+The original ticker array has its values manually set.
 If the source data were to change the code would need to be updated to reflect any added or removed tickers.

 **_Figure 4: Original Manual Setting of Array_**

 ![Original Array code](/initializing_array_for_all_tickers.png)

 In the refactored code the ticker array is created dynamically.
+This was acheived by refactoring a function which was sourced from https://www.py4u.net/discuss/1443953 answer # 2.

 **_Figure 5: Refactored Dynamic Array_**